 The main objective for face and neck positioning in photos to avoid a double chin, as most people can easily create one (that may not even be there in “real life”) just by posing the wrong way.

-For the quickest, easiest fix possible, simply lift your tongue behind your front teeth.
-This action naturally tightens the muscles of the neck, as you can see demonstrated below.
-Apparently, models are taught to do this.
-It’s just us regulars that have been in the dark all this time!
+Lift your tongue behind your front teeth for the quickest and easiest fix possible.
+This action naturally tightens the neck muscles, as you can see demonstrated below.
+Apparently, models are taught to do this, and it’s known as “mewing” in Hollywood.

-The second guideline is a good one, not only for avoiding a double chin, but for creating a sleek shadowline below your jaw in photos.
+The second guideline is a good one, not only for avoiding a double chin, but for creating a sleek shadow below your jaw in photos (this is ideal because it creates a visible space between your neck and jaw so it doesn’t look like your head and neck have blended together).

-Simply extend your chin and then tilt it down ever so slightly, elongating the neck.
+Extend your chin and then tilt it down ever so slightly, elongating the neck.
 The examples below should show you exactly what I mean.
+This will feel weird.
+This will feel foreign, but take it from a professional portrait photographer; this optical illusion really hits the mark in the photos.

-Note while we’re talking about the face: avoid doing extreme closeups.
-People feel much more connected and familiar with you when you use some of your body in the shot, even if it’s just your shoulders.
+Note: While we’re talking about the face, avoid extreme closeups.
+People feel more connected and familiar with you when you use some of your body in the shot, even if it’s just your shoulder.
+It gives people more information about you: your body type, style, clothing choice, location, background, etc. There’s so much to pull from when it’s not just your beautiful mug in the whole frame.

 4. Hand Positioning

-One fantastic tip for positioning your hands in photos is to move— rather than place— them.
-When you place a hand on your shoulder, for instance, it can look pose-y and awkward.
-But if you scratch your back and then pull your hand back to your shoulder, the position will look much more natural.
+One fantastic tip for positioning your hands in photos is to move rather than place them.
+When you place a hand on your shoulder, for instance, it can look posey and awkward.
+But if you scratch your back and pull your hand to your shoulder, the position will look much more natural.

 5. Camera Angle